NaluKit/nalu/README.md

 ## Comparsion between GWT Activities & Places versus Nalu
 Anyone, who is familiar with GWT Activities & Places, will find [here](https://github.com/NaluKit/nalu/wiki/01.-Motivation-&-Concepts#comparison-gwt-activities--places-versus-nalu) a comparison between GWT Activities & Places and Nalu.

+## Migration to io.github

+Migration to the new namespace is quite simple.
+There only to things to do:

+1. change the groupId from `com.github.nalukit` to `ìo.github.nalukit`
+2. replace all imports from `import com.github.nalukit` to `import io.github.nalukit`